top of page

 "Poder de la Mujer"

-is what all hermanas strive to embody, both as individual women and as an organization.
+All Hermanas strive to embody "Poder de la Mujer", both as individual women and as an organization.
 The motto symbolizes the strength and will of each and every hermana in their quest for higher education, the empowerment of their families and communities, as well as equality in education, the workplace and the rest of society.

 Colors